OutSystems/docs-odc/src/eap/configuration-management/manage-users.md

 ![User management](images/manage-users-diag.png "User management")

+The following features aren't available in the EAP at the moment:

+* Change password
+* Deactivate user
+* Delete user

 ## Add new users to your organization

 From the Portal, select **Users & Access** > **Users** > then click **Invite users**.
 The user receives an invitation email to join the organization.
 New users must set up their password.
 The password must be at least 12 characters long, and contain at least: